rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/installation-linux.md

 ![](/assets/guide-installation-default-user.png)

 Congrats!
-Now you've created your first Reaction store.
+Now you've created your first Demandtore.
 View the store by going to http://localhost:3000 in your favorite browser.

 To terminate `reaction` use `CTRL-c`.

 To learn how to manage your store as an admin user visit the [admin documentation](dashboard.md)

-To learn how to customize Reaction visit the [Customization Guide](tutorial.md)
+To learn how to customize Demandisit the [Customization Guide](tutorial.md)

 last_tested: Dec-8-2017